 History – from student digs to high-tech company

-PRIMES sets the standards for laser beams Founded in 1992, today PRIMES is one of the leading companies in laser measurement, with 60 employees and distribution in 24 countries.
+PRIMES sets the standards for laser beams.
+Founded in 1992, today PRIMES is one of the leading companies in laser measurement, with almost 100 employees, a subsidiary in Japan and an international distribution network.

 The story of PRIMES began in the early eighties, with two physics students from Darmstadt.
 Reinhard Kramer and Joachim Franek were already doing research on high-power lasers even then, and wrote their Diplom theses at the Darmstadt Institute of Technology (today the University of Technology Darmstadt) under Prof. Gerd Herziger in the field of Applied Physics.
 When Prof. Herziger founded the renowned Fraunhofer Institute for Laser Technology (ILT) in 1985 in Aachen, Kramer and Franek followed in his footsteps and undertook applied research, which flowed into, amongst other things, Richard Kramer's doctorate about CO2 laser beams, published in 1991 in the series "Aachen Articles on Laser Technology".